Are you and your partner or partners satisfied with the current state of your relationship? Learn more about our $99 Relationship Checkup.

 Cognitive Impairment After a Stroke: Invisible Disability Support

 People often associate stroke recovery with physical challenges like mobility or speech difficulties.
 However, one of the most significant, yet less visible, hurdles many stroke survivors face is cognitive impairment after a stroke.
-In this blog, CFR Staff Therapist Darrell J. Carson, LMFT, explores the invisible struggles that many survivors endure.
-He offers practical insights on the emotional, cognitive, and sensory challenges of stroke recovery and how we can all do more to support those living with invisible disabilities.
+In this blog we explore the invisible struggles that many survivors endure.
+We offer practical insights on the emotional, cognitive, and sensory challenges of stroke recovery and how we can all do more to support those living with invisible disabilities.

 What Are Invisible Disabilities?